Sage-Bionetworks/schematic/README.md

 2. **Option 2**: Ask your DCC/development team if they have credentials previously set up with a service account.

 Once you have obtained credentials, be sure that the json file generated is named in the same way as the `service_acct_creds` parameter in your `config.yml` file.
+You will find more context on the `config.yml` in section [6.
+Set up configuration files](#6-set-up-configuration-files).

 > [!NOTE]
 > Running `schematic init` is no longer supported due to security concerns.
 To obtain  `schematic_service_account_creds.json`, please follow the instructions [here](https://scribehow.com/shared/Enable_Google_Drive_and_Google_Sheets_APIs_for_project__yqfcJz_rQVeyTcg0KQCINA).